UBC-Snowbots/Snowflake/README.md

 6. Clone this repository by running `git clone --recursive https://github.com/UBC-Snowbots/IGVC-2017.git ~/IGVC-2017`
 7. To start set-up run `cd ~/IGVC-2017 && ./get_started.sh` **(Do not run this script as root)**
     - _Just choose yes and enter your password when the terminal prompts you_
-8. Build the ROS project by running `source /opt/ros/kinetic/setup.bash` and `cd ~/IGVC-2017 && catkin_make`
+8. Build the ROS project by running `source /opt/ros/kinetic/setup.bash` and `cd ~/IGVC-2017 && catkin build`
     - If everything compiles correctly and you don't get any errors, then you're good to go!

 ### Important Notes: